renber/pdf-revise/README.md

 Call with: `java -jar pdf-revise.jar [input pdf file] [options] [task1] [task1 options] [task2] [task2 options] ... `
 ```
 Options: defined as --option_name=value
-  Tasks are executed in the order they appear n the command line
+  Tasks are executed in the order they appear on the command line
     -o, --out
       Name of the output file.
       Default: [input pdf file].out.pdf